 In Minnesota, lawsuits are generally initiated by serving the other party with a Summons and a Complaint.
 In a divorce a “Complaint” is called a “Petition.”
-Minnesota is a no-fault divorce state, meaning that your Petition will state that there has been an “irretrievable breakdown in the marriage” but not otherwise address who did what to whom.
+Minnesota is a no-fault divorce state.
+So your Petition will state that there has been an “irretrievable breakdown in the marriage” but not otherwise address who did what to whom.

 Once the spouse has been served, he or she has 30 days to serve an Answer.
-The Answer can state the statutory basics (names, residence, “irretrievable breakdown”) or it can dispute any or all of the Petition’s allegations of how custody should be determined and money distributed.
+The Answer can state the statutory basics (names, residence, “irretrievable breakdown”).
+Or it can dispute any or all of the Petition’s allegations of how custody should be determined and money distributed.

-Initial Case Management Conference (ICMC):
+Initial Case Management Conference (ICMC)

 Shortly after a party files the divorce papers with the court, the judge will hold an ICMC to determine how many issues there are, how complicated they are, what the parties can agree on, and how long the whole matter is likely to take.
 ICMCs usually take place between three and four weeks after a divorce is filed with the court.

-Discovery [there be monsters here]:
+Discovery [there be monsters here]

 How long this takes depends entirely on how confident you are that the other party is or is not hiding things (including assets, debts, wrong-doing that affects the finances or children).
 If the spouses have fully shared all such information, discovery can be handled informally and merely require an exchange of letters.

 Either way, the attorneys write up any agreement as a “Stipulation” which the parties and the judge sign.
-This can be done piecemeal if you come to an agreement about the disposition of the house immediately and work out maintenance later, for example, or the parties can enter into a stipulation that resolves all issues and precludes the need for any trial.
+This can be done piecemeal — for instance, you agree about the house immediately and work out maintenance later.
+Or the parties can enter into a stipulation that resolves all issues and precludes the need for any trial.